Metropolitan Railway K Class: Construction

 They were built by Armstrong Whitworth in 1925, using parts manufactured at the Royal Arsenal, Woolwich, to the design of the South Eastern and Chatham Railway N class 2-6-0 locomotives and part of a family of 200 or so "mogul" engines designed by Richard Maunsell.
 Final design was by the Metropolitan Railway's George Hally.
 The boilers had been made by Robert Stephenson and Company of Darlington.
 Some unusual variations included footsteps below the buffer beam and curved handrails at the front either side of the smokebox.

 Service

-The K Class were used on heavy freight trains along London's Metropolitan Railway mainline, including coal to the power station at Neasden, although there were used on occasional passenger trains.
+The K Class were used on heavy freight trains along London's Metropolitan Railway mainline, including coal to the power station at Neasden, although they were used on occasional passenger trains.
 In 1937, all six were transferred to the London and North Eastern Railway (LNER) where they were based at Neasden (LNER) Shed.
 The LNER numbered them 6158–6163, and classified them as L2 Class.
 They were used for passenger services for a short stint in 1938 and 1942 when H2 4-4-4T's were unavailable for maintenance or transferred elsewhere.